eddatasci/unrollment_proj/paper/symposium.md

 recruiting, and how the use of data analysis can reveal inequalities in how colleges recruit and retain students.

-*Ben Skinner, Assistant Professor of Higher Education and Policy* at the University of Florida, will discuss the results of the first stage of the project, which involves generating predictive algorithms for bachelor's degree completion among recent high school graduates
+*Benjamin Skinner, Assistant Professor of Higher Education and Policy* at the University of Florida, will discuss the results of the first stage of the project, which involves generating predictive algorithms for bachelor's degree completion among recent high school graduates